 Yes, you may be an egg donor if you’ve had a tubal ligation.
 Your eggs will be retrieved prior to being released in the fallopian tubes.

-As we require that you have at least three regular menstrual cycles prior to participation, you may not donate if you’ve just had a baby.
+As we require that you have at least three regular menstrual cycles prior to participation, you would have to wait after having a baby.
 Additionally, you may not donate while you are breastfeeding.
-You may start the application process now.
+You can start the application process now though!

 Yes, women can donate if they have had abortions in the past.